Schr\"odinger's cat meets Occam's razor: Introduction, and parental advisory

-Landsman writes ``those believing that the classical world exists intrinsically and absolutely [such persons later termed by him B-realists] are advised against reading this [his, 1995] paper''.
+Both Belavkin and Landsman argued for including the mathematical existence of a classical-like world as part of the axiomatic foundations of quantum mechanics.
+For them, classicality is not merely an emergent phenomenon.
+Landsman (1995) went on to distinguish two kinds of classicality, or attitudes to it.
+He wrote ``those believing that the classical world exists intrinsically and absolutely [such persons later termed by him B-realists] are advised against reading this paper''.
 He adopts a milder position, calling it that of an A-realist: we live in a classical world but to give it special status is like insisting that the Earth is the centre of the universe.
 The B-realists are accused of living under some kind of hallucination.
 Landsman presents arguments pointing in a particular direction to a resolution of the measurement problem which at least would satisfy the A-realists.
 We point out in this paper that the theory earlier developed by Belavkin (surveyed in his 2007 paper) seems to complete Landsman's program or at least exhibits a ``realisation'' satisfying his desiderata.
 At the same time it seems that this completion of the program ends up giving both A- and B-realists equal licence to accuse the others of living under hallucinations.
+I think that this distinction is a philosophical distinction and as much an aesthetic issue as anything else.